swimmingly/yodrew.github.io/index.md

 ##### a complete manual

 Hygienic darkroom retreating consists of resting in an absolutely dark room for days, alone, with food.
 Why do this?
-To recover psychic balance, taking refuge from the sensory over-stimulation of civilized existence.
+To recover psychic balance by taking refuge from the sensory over-stimulation of civilized existence.

 This seemingly trivial contrast can lead to a remarkable and lasting restoration of your well-being, making the darkroom a powerful tool.

 The book explains why a retreat works, how to do it, and how to make a darkroom, including detailed instructions to attain these effects in your own home.

-##### toward a hygienic psychology
+## toward a hygienic psychology

-Neither disciplined, therapeutic, nor psychedelic, this is the first approach to darkness---and psychology---based on hygiene.
+Neither spiritual, therapeutic, nor psychedelic, this is the first approach to darkness---and psychology---based on hygiene.
 More than mere cleanliness, hygiene remains history’s most influential approach to health.
-Hygiene taught the modern world appreciation for the self-preserving nature of life and all its normal conditions: fresh air, ample sleep, pure food, frequent bathing and exercise, etc.
+For 180 years, hygiene has taught the modern world appreciation for the self-preserving nature of life and all its normal conditions: fresh air, ample sleep, pure food, frequent bathing and exercise, etc.

 Hygiene has long excelled in caring for the self-healing body.
 With darkness, hygiene now has an equally effective way of caring for the self-healing soul.